Two terrorists killed in encounter in J-K's Kulgam | Law-Order

 - India

-A Pakistani terrorist of Lashkar-e-Taiba (LeT) was among two ultras killed in an encounter with security forces in the Kulgam district of Jammu and Kashmir on Sunday, police said.
+A Pakistani Lashkar-e-Taiba (LeT) terrorist was among two ultras killed in an encounter with security forces in the Kulgam district of Jammu and Kashmir on Sunday, police said.

-The encounter at Cheyan Devsar area of the south Kashmir district broke out after security forces launched a cordon and search operation there following inputs about the presence of terrorists, a police official said.
+The gunfight in the Cheyan Devsar area of the south Kashmir district broke out after security forces launched a cordon and search operation there following inputs about the presence of terrorists, a police official said.

-In the ensuing exchange of fire, two terrorists were killed, the official said.
+In the ensuing exchange of fire, two terrorists were killed, he said.

-Inspector-General of Police (IGP), Kashmir, Vijay Kumar, had earlier said one of the trapped ultras was a Pakistani.
+Inspector-General of Police (IGP), Kashmir, Vijay Kumar said one of the slain ultras was a Pakistani named Haider.

-''01 #Pakistani #terrorist (Haider) of LeT terror outfit & a local terrorist trapped in on-going #encounter,'' Kumar said on Twitter.
+"Pakistani terrorist Haider was involved in 2 recent terror crimes in Bandipora.
+In an incident on 10-11-21, SgCT Mohd Sultan & CT Fayaz attained martyrdom.
+In the second incident on 11-2-22, SPO Zubair Ahmad attained martyrdom & 03 policemen including 01 ASI of BSF injured," the IGP Kashmir said on Twitter.

-Haider had been active in North Kashmir for more than two years and is involved in several terror crimes, the IGP Kashmir said.
+Kumar said the second slain militant was a local, identified as Shahbaz Shah of Kulgam.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)